jayshozie/ceng240/notes4newbies/W01-intro.md

 A computer is an electronic object that can do some sort of calculation.
 This may sound like a calculator, but guess what?
-The very thing you're reading this on is an extremely over-powered calculator, and it can only do addition.
-If you would like to learn even more deeper stuff like how does a computer do subtraction with addition, visit my [cs-studies](https://github.com/jayshozie/cs-studies) repository.
+The very thing you're reading this on is an extremely overpowered calculator, and it can only do addition.
+If you would like to learn even deeper stuff like how does a computer do subtraction with addition, visit my [cs-studies](https://github.com/jayshozie/cs-studies) repository.
 Generally, Alan Turing is the accepted father of the computer.
 He's the inventor of the Turing machine, which is a theoretical machine that manipulates a tape with infinite 0s and 1s on it.
 This machine is a complete equivalent of the machine you're reading this right now.
 It can do whatever a modern computer can, because that is exactly what your machine is doing right now.
-Even though more complicated, every modern computer is a Turing machine on steroids.
+Although more complicated, every modern computer is a Turing machine on steroids.

 -------------------------------------------------------------------------------

 ## Components of a Computer

-There are multiple cruical components of a computer, namely the motherboard, power supply unit (PSU) central-processing unit (CPU), memory (a.k.a. random-access memory, RAM), graphics processing unit (GPU), storage devices, and peripherals.
+There are multiple crucial components of a computer, namely the motherboard, power supply unit (PSU) central-processing unit (CPU), memory (a.k.a. random-access memory, RAM), graphics processing unit (GPU), storage devices, and peripherals.